PogChonk/Cross-Application-Communication/README.md

 This code will execute if the method was a `POST` request.
 It'll get the JSON part of the request, or the body, and loop through it and add it to the `messages` dictionary.

 Doing `dictionary[key] = value` adds an element to the dictionary where the key is set to a value.
-So, in this case `messages[word]` will set the key as `word` and doing `words[word]` will retrieve the word it was originally equal to from `words` and set that as the value to the key.
+So, in this case `messages[word]` will set the key as `word`, and doing `words[word]` will retrieve the word it was originally equal to from `words` and set that as the value to the key.

 For example, if I sent a request of...